Campus Websites

 All students must have a passport that is valid for at least six months after their program end date.
 It is recommended that you have your passport ready at least four months before your program start date.

 Most students will need to obtain a visa to study in Spain.* A student visa is a type of long stay (or long term) visa that you apply for at a Spanish consulate or embassy.
 The visa gets stamped inside your passport.
-It is recommended that you start preparing your visa application at least four months before your program start date.
-You will need your student visa before starting the program in Valencia.
+It is recommended that you start reviewing the visa instructions in April or May so that you have enough time to prepare your visa application..

 *Citizens and legal residents of the European Union, Iceland, Liechtenstein, Norway, and Switzerland do not need a student visa to study in Spain.